ADHD is Different in Women

 How to recognize the unique signs and symptoms of attention deficit disorder in women.

-Applying male ADHD symptoms — like aggression and hyperactivity — toward a female with ADHD doesn’t provide an accurate frame of reference for diagnosis.
+Applying typical male ADHD symptoms — like aggression, hyperactivity, and other external, noticeable behaviors — toward a female with ADHD doesn’t provide an accurate frame of reference for diagnosis.

 Noticing the Differences

 Girls with ADHD don’t usually stand out in a classroom.
-“They’re the ones sitting in the back, looking out the windows, twirling their hair,” says Terry Matlen, the vice president of the National Attention Deficit Disorder Association and host of ADDconsults.com “People write them off as space cadets.”
+“They’re the ones sitting in the back, looking out the windows, twirling their hair,” says Terry Matlen, the vice president of the National Attention Deficit Disorder Association.
+“People write them off as space cadets.”
 As far as their ADHD is concerned, these girls are neglected children.
 They grow up to become neglected women.

 A woman who has ADHD may also have a mood disorder, as many people who have ADHD also live with a mood disorder or other condition.
 But treating the mood disorder is only part of the solution.
 Once the mood disorder is under control, she is still left with untreated ADHD.